sraocodes/DAA/content/dumux.md

       - "Easily interchangeable models for root and soil subsystems."
       - "Fully implicit, nonlinear framework leveraging a Newton–Raphson scheme."
       - "Flexibility in modifying, adding, or swapping nonlinear constitutive equations, intricate boundary conditions, and fluid and material relations."
+      - "**VISUALIZATION**: DuMux-ROSI supports result visualization, offering insights into various processes.
+The tool's visualization capabilities are integral for researchers and professionals alike."

   - name: "Installation Guide for DuMux-ROSI"
     text: "This installation guide provides a general overview for setting up DuMux-ROSI on Linux systems.
 For detailed instructions, refer to the [DuMux-ROSI Manual](https://github.com/Plant-Root-Soil-Interactions-Modelling/dumux-rosi/blob/master/Manual.pdf)."